paul · spencer

 That was over thirty years ago.
 Since then I’ve deliberately sought out roles that stretched me — moving through PICK, VB, .NET, Java, Kotlin and Python, building systems across finance, oil and gas, healthcare, and government.
 I mentor developers and run workshops, because I’ve found that teaching others multiplies what I know.

-And for the record, I do have interests that don't require a compiler.
-I'm a supporter of Brighton and Hove Albion, who I first saw play when I was 11 years old and have followed around Europe ever since.
+For the record, I do have interests that don’t require a compiler.
+I’m a supporter of Brighton and Hove Albion, who I first saw play when I was eleven years old and have followed ever since, including, very unexpectedly, around Europe.

-You don't have a mail program associated with this browser, so here is my email address:
+No mail program is configured for this browser, so here is the address:

 spencerpj@gmail.com